guytheguytheguy/godot-tiny-tower/README.md

 ## Development Notes

-- The port uses Godot's built-in physics engine instead of Cannon.js
+- The game uses Godot's built-in physics engine for realistic block interactions
-- Block rendering uses Godot's mesh rendering system instead of Three.js
+- Tower configurations are defined in the level data, allowing for various tower designs
+- Block selection and removal is handled through raycasting and physics interactions
 - Game state is managed through Godot's signals (similar to events in React)
-- Level data is stored in JSON format similar to the original game

-## Comparison to Original React Version

-This Godot port resolves several key issues from the original React/Three.js implementation:

-1. **Stable Physics**: No more issues with blocks disappearing or physics objects being unmounted incorrectly
-2. **No TypeScript Errors**: The original had various TypeScript integration issues with React Three Fiber
-3. **Better Performance**: Native rendering and physics simulation instead of web-based
-4. **Simplified Code Structure**: More direct game logic without React component lifecycle complications
+## Gameplay Mechanics

+1. **Selection**: Click on a block to select it for removal
+2. **Removal**: Confirm removal of the selected block
+3. **Physics**: The tower will react realistically based on structural integrity
+4. **Scoring**: Points are awarded based on how many blocks are successfully removed
+5. **Stars**: Earn up to three stars based on blocks removed and tower height maintained

 ## Future Enhancements

-- Additional block types and level mechanics
+- Additional tower configurations and block types
-- More advanced visual effects
+- Special blocks with unique properties (magnetic, explosive, etc.)
+- Time-based challenges
-- Mobile touch controls
+- Mobile touch controls optimization
-- Multiplayer capabilities
+- Multiplayer competitive mode

 ---